yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/manage-deployments/edit-universe.md

 Expansion of universes created with an on-premise cloud provider and secured with third-party certificates obtained from external certification authorities follows a different workflow.
 For details, see [Expand the universe](../../security/enable-encryption-in-transit#expand-the-universe).

 If your universe was created using Kubernetes, you have an option of modifying the Helm chart overrides.
-To do this, navigate to your universe's **Overiew**, click **Actions > Edit Kubernetes Overrides** to open the **Kubernetes Overrides** dialog and complete it by following instruction provided in [Configure Helm overrides](../../create-deployments/create-universe-multi-zone-kubernetes#configure-helm-overrides).
+To do this, navigate to your universe's **Overiew**, click **Actions > Edit Kubernetes Overrides** to open the **Kubernetes Overrides** dialog and complete it by following instructions provided in [Configure Helm overrides](../../create-deployments/create-universe-multi-zone-kubernetes#configure-helm-overrides).